ABorgna/BluePoV-PC/README.md

 This driver allows any program written in Python to send it a pixel matrix asynchronously, and configure some variables.

-The display, developed over 8 weeks, is the final project of the Argentinian Pio IX secondary school.
+The display, developed over 8 weeks, is the final project of Pio IX secondary school.